Magnet Schools of Choice

 The curriculum, and the professional development that supports it, promotes higher level cognitive thinking and uses a “hands on–minds on” approach to learning that is inquiry or performance/project based.
 The magnet schools use state and district standards in all subject areas, however, they are taught within the overall theme of the school.
 The curriculum is also clear and transparent for families so they can fully engage in the learning of their students.

 Magnet schools are designed for academic excellence.
 The curriculum and grading scales are modified from a regular program.
-Each grade level is accelerated and, due to the theme focus or each school, require students to carry a heavier academic load than non-magnet schools.
+Courses are often accelerated and, due to the theme focus of each school, require students to carry a heavier academic load than non-magnet schools.
 The grading scale in our magnet programs includes grades A, B, C, and E with all averages below a 70 resulting in a failing grade by magnet standards.
 We use a computer-based lottery system for selection, and students must meet set entrance criteria.
+The district does not discriminate on the basis of disability in the Magnet School admission process.
+If you believe your child was discriminated against, please contact our magnet schools program office to discuss your concern.

-For more information about our magnet schools program, call 251-221-4039 or email at firstname.lastname@example.org.
+For more information about our magnet schools program, call 251-221-4039 or email us at email@example.com.

 Barton Academy: Public Education - Founded and Reimagined!